-Global Social Policy Score: 9 Development assistance is an important part of Estonian foreign policy.
-Financial resources allocated to these activities have grown steadily, exceeding €1.5 million in 2014.
-The 2011 - 2015 strategy underlying Estonian development cooperation and humanitarian aid takes the United Nations' Millennium Development Goals (MDGs) as a departing point.
+A renewed 2016-2020 strategy on Estonian development cooperation and humanitarian aid takes the United Nations' Millennium Development Goals (MDGs) as a departing point.
 The strategy contains objectives and main fields of activities, and identifies major partner countries.
 The priority partners are former communist countries in Eastern Europe (i.e., Moldova, Ukraine) and the Caucasus region (i.e., Georgia); and Afghanistan.
-Estonia is active in various fields, but special efforts are made in transferring knowledge in the fields of education policy, health system reform and e-government.
+Estonia is active in various fields, but special efforts are made in transferring knowledge in the fields of education, health and e-government.
 Dissemination of domestic expertise in implementing ICT in public administration and education are areas in which Estonia is acting as a trendsetter.
-In 2014, Estonia actively participated in providing relief to war refugees in Syria, South Sudan and Iraq, and also provided emergency assistance in Ukraine and the Central African Republic.
+During 2015-2016, Estonia actively participated in providing relief to war refugees in Syria and Iraq, and also provided emergency assistance in Ukraine.